noorudd-in/HabiTech/README.md

 - [x] Allow users to export and import settings of an app OR Enable transfer of settings.
 - [x] Allow users to reset app / delete data.
 - [x] Allow users to import and export data.
-- [ ] Page for `How to use app`
+- [x] Page for `How to use app`

 ## 🐞 Issues

-Issues/Bugs which I am not interested to fix due to lack of time or resources.
+Issues/Bugs which I are known and I am not interested to fix due to lack of time or resources.

 - It works pretty well on mobile screens but experience in desktop view can be improved.
 - Theme (Light/Dark) is taken from system's preferences.
 I am not able to provide user to switch themes as the app's code has grown too big.